 Regulating calcification in multiple metabolic diseases.

-Our lead candidate, INZ-701, is an enzyme replacement therapy (ERT) in the early stages of clinical development for the potential treatment of patients with a variety of calcification disorders linked primarily to mutations in the ENPP1 and ABCC6 genes.
+Our lead candidate, INZ-701, is in preclinical development for the potential treatment of patients with a variety of mineralization disorders linked primarily to mutations in the ENPP1 and ABCC6 genes.

 Additionally, data presented at the 45th European Calcified Tissue Society Congress in Valencia, Spain in May 2018 demonstrated that the same mERT used in the GACI mouse model is also capable of preventing the bone mineralization deficits in an ARHR2 animal model.
 Full publication of these ARHR2 data is forthcoming.